theclassnotes/theclassnotes.com-v4/discography.md

 ## Discography

-In its short 29-year existence, The Class Notes has produced six studio albums and one EP.
+In its short 30-year existence, The Class Notes has produced six studio albums and two EPs.

 {% for album in site.data.albums %}